BlueFlo0d/cl-liballegro/index.md

 ## Basic usage
 The most basic usage is 1-to-1 just uses the bindings "as is", with an example [here](https://github.com/resttime/cl-liballegro/blob/master/examples/simple-window.lisp)

+Names have been changed to use a more lispy convention in which `_` is converted to `-`

-In this case most function names simply match and there's not much different `al_init();` becomes `(al:init)`
+In this case most function names simply match and there's not much different `al_flip_display(display);` becomes `(al:flip-display display)`

+However types, constants, and structures have been shortened for convenience.
+There's no exact rules for it, but usually any `ALLEGRO_*` is truncated.
+Any `al_*` is truncated because the `Common Lisp` packages handle the namespace.

+An example is `ALLEGRO_KEY_K` is `:k` which may seem drastic at first, but using keywords over constants tends to be convenient in practice becausse CFFI takes care of translating the value to the keyword and vice-versa.
+For example, a keyboard function in `C` would return a value but the corresponding `Common Lisp` can return a keyword.

 ## cffi
 Occasionally there are times when dropping down to a lower level to using CFFI is required.
-This usually happens when a data structure is passed by reference to a function
+This happens when it's necesssary to pass a non-opaque data structure by reference.

 ```c
 {